neural-maze/agentic_patterns/README.md

 The most paradigmatic example of the planning pattern is the **ReAct** technique, displayed in the diagram above.

-Want to see this pattern in action?
+Want to see how this pattern is implemented? 💻

-TBD
+- Check the [notebook](notebooks/planning_pattern.ipynb) for a step by step explanation
+- Check the [`ReactAgent`](src/agentic_patterns/planning_pattern/react_agent.py) for a complete Python implementation

+Take a look at the YouTube video! 👇

 ---